aidanboyne/aidanboyne.github.io/_pages/about.md

 Academics
 ------
 For employers or for anyone who is interested, my academic projects and a CV are linked above.
 I'm currently in my fourth year studying bioengineering and math at UCLA.
 I especially enjoy working with biomechanics, biological control systems, and applied numerical methods.
-I've included some simple but potentially helpful code (MATLAB and Jypeter Notebook).
+I've included some simple but potentially helpful code (MATLAB and Jupyter Notebook).
 Feel free to use it or improve it!

 State Beach
 ------